 Exome Variant Server

 The NHLBI Exome Sequencing Project (ESP) is focused on understanding the contribution of rare genetic variation to heart, lung and blood disorders through the sequencing of well-phenotyped populations.
 Variant count data are available on the Exome Variant Server, which currently contains exome sequence data on 6503 individuals, and allele frequencies are provided for African-Americans and European-Americans.

 OMIM / Online Mendelian Inheritance in Man

 Offers an online catalog of human genes and genetic disorders.
-OMIM is a database human genes and genetic disorders and traits.
+OMIM integrates genomic coordinate searches of the gene map, views of genetic heterogeneity of phenotypes, and side-by-side comparisons of clinical synopses.
 It focuses on the molecular relationship between genetic variation and phenotypic expression.
-Moreover, it is based on the published peer-reviewed biomedical literature and is used by overlapping and diverse communities of clinicians, molecular biologists and genome scientists.
+This database is based on the published peer-reviewed biomedical literature.
+It is useful for clinicians, molecular biologists and genome scientists.

 PhenCode / Phenotypes for ENCODE